 9. Construction Site Runoff: The permittees shall continue to implement a program to reduce the discharge of pollutants from construction sites to the MEP.

 a.
-Site Planning and Non-structural & Structural Best Management Practices: The permittees shall continue to require the use and maintenance of appropriate structural and non-structural best management practices to reduce pollutants discharged to the MS4 during the time of construction.
+Site Planning and Best Management Practices: The permittees shall continue to require the use and maintenance of appropriate structural and non-structural best management practices to reduce pollutants discharged to the MS4 during the time of construction.

 (1) To satisfy the requirements of this section, the permittees shall implement the SWMP elements identified in Part III.A.9.a of this permit.